mrzenwiz/mrzenwiz/README.md

 - 👋 Hi, I’m @mrzenwiz
-- 👀 I’m interested in msatering the use of git.
+- 👀 I’m interested in mastering the use of git.
 - 🌱 I’m currently learning git and ostree.
 - 💞️ I’m looking to collaborate on C and C++ development projects.
 I also do a lot of Bash scripting and I am a devout FOSS advocate.
 - 📫 How to reach me email me @ mrzenwiz@gmail.com.